GovTechSG/slist/README.md

 # slist
-slist is a tool to list your servers in ssh config and ssh into it
+slist is a tool to list your servers in ssh config and ssh into it.
+This only works on Unix machines.

 ## Setting it up
 ```